pengsihua2023/metagenome_viral_tool_assessment/CDC_Software_Assessment_Presentation.md

 - Particularly suitable for large viruses like NCLDV

-**Read Compatibility**: ✅ Compatible (long reads more beneficial for large virus reconstruction)
+**Read Compatibility**: ✅ Compatible (long reads more beneficial for large virus reconstruction) **Hierarchical consensus strategy:** This is a multi-level consensus analysis workflow that improves the accuracy of viral classification through cross-validation using multiple tools.
 ---

 ## Slide 14: MLMVD-nf & KrakenMetaReads-nf